tribblix/build/patches/openjdk16/README-zero.txt

 illumos-zero-2.patch
 Adds the src/hotspot/os_cpu/solaris_zero directory and contents

+On SPARC, copy atomic_solaris_sparc.hpp from the last prior version containing it to src/hotspot/os_cpu/solaris_zero/atomic_solaris_zero.hpp

 These are current and tested for jdk16u 16.0.2.

 The two patches above are now applied by default, so we at least catch